Elon Musk's giant Starship rocket is launching again. Here's what to expect

 The first time, it tumbled out of control and exploded; the second time, an onboard fire triggered its self-destruct mechanism.

 On Thursday, SpaceX will once again attempt to fly its giant rocket, Starship.
-The company's founder, Elon Musk, had said that he had hoped for a launch attempt earlier in the week, but final approval from the Federal Aviation Administration did not come through until late Wednesday afternoon.
+The company's founder, Elon Musk, had said that he had hoped for a launch attempt towards the end of the week.
+A final approval from the Federal Aviation Administration came through late Wednesday afternoon.

 The company has made upgrades and likely changed procedures since its previous attempts, but it remains to be seen whether this will be the launch that proves that the largest rocket ever built can really fly.